Please come visit me at my new Pamela Jane's Studio website here!

 Among the sponsors are Alex Meyer Events, Sareh Nouri New York,

-Violet Gardens Floral Designs, Jordan K Winn & Co
+Violet Gardens Floral Designs, Jordan K Winn & Co,

 and Suz Sumersall Jewelry.